vypr213/cs131_notes_dev/_chapters/pixels/edge_detection.md

 ## The Transform Part of the Hough Transform
 The main idea behind Hough Transform is a transformation of edge points from one coordinate space to another.
-Let us see how this transformation is done, and how it helps us.
+Let us see how this transformation is done and how it helps us.

 Consider an arbitrary edge point (pixel) with coordinates $(x_i, y_i)$.
 Now, there are infinite number of lines that pass through this point.
 Each of those lines can be represented with the equation: